Video subtitle editor

 • Small, hard to read font

-• Has ability to customise the appearance of subtitles
+• Has the ability to customise the appearance of subtitles

 • Users can download video with the subtitles added or download the subtitle file separately